box/developer.box.com/content/guides/sso-identities-and-app-users/connect-okta-to-app-users/5-find-or-create-box-users.md

   })();
 ```

-This object adds defines a number of items:
+This object defines a number of items:

 * Configuration: A new instance of the Box Node SDK is instantiated and made
  available to the object functions, along with a number of variables.